archanakrishnan094-max/The-Logic--Circuit-Simulator/README.md

 - Built entirely with HTML, CSS, and JavaScript — runs fully client-side
 - No installation, no dependencies, no backend — works offline once downloaded

-> _Edit this list to match exactly what your simulator supports today._

 ---

 ## 🛠️ Tech Stack